utarn/mcp-vision/README.md

 # mcp-vision by <img src="images/gl_logo.png" height=25>

-A Model Context Protocol (MCP) server for using HuggingFace computer vision models as tools for LLM use.
+A Model Context Protocol (MCP) server exposing HuggingFace computer vision models such as zero-shot object detection as tools, enhancing the vision capabilities of large language or vision-language models.

-This MCP server is still in early development.
-The functionality and available tools are subject to change and expansion.
+This repo is in active development.
 See below for details of currently available tools.

 ## Installation